ambradan/IFX-vs-KQR/README.md

 ## Canonical Definitions

 KQR and IFX do not evaluate correctness or truthfulness of outputs.
-They evaluate admissibility, traceability, and governance status.
+They evaluate whether outputs may be treated as admissible knowledge, under defined traceability and governance constraints.

 **Knowledge Qualification Regime (KQR)** is a governance framework that defines when outputs produced in non-deterministic environments (e.g., LLM-generated content) can be treated as admissible knowledge, and under which constraints.